ADGEfficiency/dsr-rl/PITCHME.md

 ### Practical <a id="section-practical"></a>

-The practical we will do this afternoon is to play with a working DQN (Deep Q-Network) agent on the Open AI Cartpole environment.
+The practical we will do this afternoon is to play with a working DQN agent on the Open AI Cartpole environment.

 The ideas behind this practical are
 - in industry you won't be handed a set of notebooks to shift-enter through